-To better identify where makerspaces situate in the current educational landscape, in a hypothetical scenario we asked makerspaces if their programs were offered in a school context, which subject areas or disciplines would they most likely be offered.
-More than 70% of the sites puter class, language arts, music, social studies/history, drama, biology, chemistry, dance, and engineering as well as other areas not listed on the survey (see Figure 4).
-The relatively small number of connections to engineering we believe is related to the fact that explicit engineering classes are currently less common in K-12 schools.
-The other areas that were not listed as part of our survey but noted by less than three of the respondents included: library research, practical art (which incorporates visual and digital arts with math and science), STEAM Studio, innovation/tinkering time, vocational and crafting technologies, other STEM courses, technology education, robotics, world languages, media literacy/studies, stress management, and shop class/woodshop.
-Collectively, the survey responses paint a picture that making connects across all areas of the curriculum and is seen as particularly aligned to the arts and particular STEM fields.
+To better identify where makerspaces situate in the current educational landscape, in a hypothetical scenario, we asked makerspaces that if their programs were offered in a school context, which subject areas or disciplines would most likely be offered.
+More than 70% of the sites replied that they would be situated in the digital, media, or visual arts, with a close second cluster found in STEM fields with sites citing general science, computer science, physics, or mathematics (Figure 1).
+This mirrors the responses in Table 1, where sites most often replied that they would situate maker programming in STEAM and/or STEM education initiatives.
+In addition, sites also stated that their programming aligned with general computer class, language arts, music, social studies/history, drama, biology, chemistry, dance, and engineering as well as other areas not listed on the survey.
+The relatively small number of connections to engineering, we believe, is related to the fact that explicit engineering classes are currently less common in K-12 schools.
+The other areas that were not listed as part of our survey but noted by less than three of the respondents included: library research, practical art (which incorporates visual and digital arts with math and science), STEAM studio, innovation/tinkering time, vocational and crafting technologies, other STEM courses, technology education, robotics, world languages, media literacy/studies, stress management, and shop class/wood shop.
+Collectively, the survey responses paint a picture that making connects across all areas of the curriculum and is seen as particularly aligned to the arts and certain STEM fields.
 This aligns well with much of the public conversations about the potential of the Maker Movement to increase the STEM pipeline but also place an emphasis on the role of the arts in making.